 All Toradex products comply with the directive 2011/65/EU (RoHS 2).

 REACH is the European Community Regulation on chemicals and their safe use (EC 1907/2006).

 Toradex aims to capture all necessary information regarding REACH.
 However, this has so far not been possible for every single component.
-As of the date of this document, Toradex is not aware of any component used on Toradex products which doesn’t comply with REACH (EC 1907/2006) and contains any material from the SVHC list as of December 19, 2012.
+As of the date of this document, Toradex is not aware of any component used on Toradex products which doesn’t comply with REACH (EC 1907/2006) and the respective SVHC list as of June 16, 2014.

 All Toradex manufacturing partners are ISO 9001 certified.
 Our products undergo a full functional test after production and are then shipped directly to our warehouses.
 An example of a Colibri production test log file can be found here.

 Toradex has full product traceability in place for each individual product throughout the product lifecycle using unique serial numbers.

 Various information channels have made reports of violence and human rights violations in the Democratic Republic of the Congo (DRC) and surrounding countries.
 Funds generated by mining of certain minerals from these countries support these unacceptable acts.
 Such "Conflict Minerals" are commonly used in electronic components and include tantalum, tin, tungsten and gold (3TG).